santhoshvaddi/ios-docs-samples/natural-language/swift/README.md

 ## Run the app

 - You are now ready to build and run the project.
 In Xcode you can do this by clicking the 'Play' button in the top left.
 This will launch the app on the simulator or on the device you've selected.
-Be sure that the 'Translation' target is selected in the popup near the top left of the Xcode window.
+Be sure that the 'NaturalLanguage' target is selected in the popup near the top left of the Xcode window.
-- By tapping on the Menu button in top left corner of the application, where the user can select source and target languages from the picker view.
+- By tapping on the Menu button in top left corner of the application, user can select options from the picker view.
-- By tappng on Glossary button in top right corner of the application, where the user can enable or disable the glossary.
-- Tap the `Type your input` text field.
-This sends the text to the TextToTranslationService class, which sends it to the Translation Service.
-Once the response `TranslateTextResponse` comes, The viewcontroller extracts translated text  from it and displays it on the screen.
+- Tap on `Type your input` text field and enter the text you want to analyze.
+Tapping on `enter` sends the text to the `NaturalLanguageService` class.
-- Right side will be the users query where as the left side will be translated response.
+- Based on your selection (`Entity`, `Sentiment`, `Syntax`, `Category`) respective service will be called.
+- The viewcontroller extracts the results and displays on the screen using below responses.
+      `AnalyzeEntitiesResponse`
+      `AnalyzeSentimentResponse`
+      `AnalyzeSyntaxResponse`
+      `ClassifyTextResponse`
-- The chosen options will be stored in the user defaults for subsequent visits, and the fields will be repopulated.
+- The chosen options will be stored in the user defaults for subsequent visits, and the fields will be prepopulated.

 [cloud-console]: https://console.cloud.google.com